 Current events and projects

-I engage with a range of subjects and enjoy speaking on a given topic which I can relate to my personal experiences with disability, personal empowerment, social inclusion, work-place challenges, family and domestic expectations and the like.
+I enjoy discussion around any given topic to which I can relate my personal experiences with disability, personal empowerment, social inclusion, work-place challenges, family and domestic expectations and the like.

-My target audience is any organisation or group interested to hear about or having any interest in social inclusion, disability, discrimination, barriers in the workplace and personal empowerment and personal relationships.
-More generally, I am also interested in the processes of authorship, editing and publication.
+My target audience is any organisation or group interested to hear about or having any interest in social inclusion, disability, discrimination, barriers in the workplace, personal empowerment and personal relationships.
+More generally, I am also interested in the processes of authorship, editing and publication